Ely-S/ely-s.github.io/about.md

 title: About Me
 ---

-*I'm an NYC-based data scientsist working on a [startup](invisibleanalytics.org) I cofounded in April, 2015.*
+*I'm an NYC-based data scientist working on a [startup](https://invisibleanalytics.org/) I cofounded in April, 2015.*

 I graduated with an Economics degree from RPI when I was 18, and have been programming since I was 13.
 I love coding for fun and contributing when I think I can help a project.
 Follow me on [GitHub](https://github.com/Ely-S)!